jeanctech/javascript-notes/Readme.md

 ## Introduction

-It is mainly used client-side, implemented as part of a web browser allowing improvements to the user interface and dynamic web pages3 and server-side JavaScript (SsJs).
-His use in non-web applications, for example in Pdf documents, desktop applications (mainly widgets) is also important.
+It is mainly used client-side, implemented as part of a web browser allowing improvements to the user interface and dynamic web pages3 and server-side JavaScript - SsJs.
+His use in non-web applications, for example in Pdf documents, desktop applications mainly widgets is also important.
 As of 2012, all modern browsers are fully compatible with EcmaScript 5.1, a version of JavaScript.
 Older browsers support at least EcmaScript 3.
 The 6th edition was released in July 2015.

 ## Important information and frequently asked questions

 Currently the course is in process.
-The basic, intermediate and backend blocks have been started, and that was the initial objective of the project.
-And then I don't rule out adding new lessons in the future, but I think which for the moment can serve as a basis for anyone who wants to start learning this language.
+The basic, intermediate and backend blocks have been started, and that was the initial goal of the project.
+And then I don't rule out adding new lessons in the future, but I think that for now it can serve as a basis for anyone who wants to start learning this language.

-*As soon as the course continues I will update the repository and notify the networks.
+* As soon as the course continues I will update the repository and notify the networks.
 Thank you very much for all the support shown!

 ## Links of interest